-EDI, a fighter jet based on F/A-37 Talon, is a fictional lethal autonomous weapon (LAW) designed to carry out airborne attacks on enemies and come back home in time for dinner without any human intervention.
+EDI, a fighter jet based on the F/A-37 Talon, is a fictional lethal autonomous weapon (LAW) designed to carry out airborne attacks on enemies and come back home in time for dinner without any human intervention.
 Why?

 A machine pilot would not suffer from the physical limitations a human pilot would have to endure, while also being able to calculate alternatives faster and more accurately.
-Moreover, it would not have human ego.
+Moreover, it would not have a human ego.

 Fundamentals: What sets autonomous weapons apart

-The biggest impact that LAWs have is that these let us eliminate us from the battlefield, that is, these remove the human operator sitting behind the gun.
+The biggest impact that LAWs have is that these let us eliminate us from the battlefield, that is, they remove the human operator sitting behind the gun.
 This is fine as long as the machines do not take it literally and go about eliminating all humans.

 It means that LAWs not only need to be able to have the sensor capability to select and identify targets, but understand friends from foes, and also decide which type of tool to use in order to take down a particular kind of target with minimal collateral damage.

-Now, the first and last parts of this flow, which are the sensors and actuators side of it, have been taken care of in many of our other articles as well as by Internet of Things (IoT) as a concept.
+Now, the first and last parts of this flow, which are the sensors and actuators side of it, have been taken care of in many of our other articles as well as by the Internet of Things (IoT) as a concept.

-Looking into a black box
+Looking into a Black Box

 The capability to learn and adapt is a very serious business and can go either way.
 If you remember, the day after Microsoft introduced an innocent female AI chat robot to Twitter, it transformed itself into an evil Hitler-loving character that spewed hate and swore at Twitterati who tried to speak to it.
 Why?

-Neural networks like the one in the fictional EDI do not perform rule based calculations.
+Neural networks like the one in the fictional EDI do not perform rule-based calculations.

 Instead, these learn by exposure to large data sets.
 These data sets could be easily powered by the Big Data generated from the IoT.